Ichoran/teensy-stimulus/README.md

 To ask the board to reset its internal clock earlier, send the command `~<` followed by a duration.
 It will not interrupt a stimulus to do this, but will shrink the gap between stimuli.
 To ask the board to reset its internal clock to later, send `~>` followed by a duration.
 This provides an approximate way to synchronize timing between the board and other devices.

-To query the state machine that runs an individual channel, send the command `~0?` for channel `0` (likewise for the others).
-The board will respond with `~`, then the protocol it is running in the same format used to set the channels, followed by four `+` or `-` characters.
+To query the state machine that runs an individual channel, send the command `~0$` for channel `0` (likewise for the others).
+The board will respond with `~`, followed by a number from ``'0'`` to `'3'`` indicating its state (0 = not running, 1 = running but stimulus off, 2 = running and stimulus is on but not in a pulse, 3 = running and stimulus is on and in a pulse).
+Then there are two hextrigecimal characters that specify the index of the protocol being run, counting up from 0 (i.e. `00`).

+If you need to tell what parameters are set for the protocol a channel it is running, use `~0*` and the board will respond with `~` then the protocol it is running in the same format used to set the channels.

 The first character indicates whether that channel is running at all (`+` = yes, `-` = no).
 The second indicates whether it a stimulus is active or not (`+` = yes, `-` = no).
 The third indicates whether a pulse is active within a stimulus (`+` = yes, `-` = no; this is always `+` during a waveform unless part of a final half-wave is being skipped).
 The fourth indicates whether there is another stimulus train after this one completes (`+` = yes, `-` = no).
 The response is thus 49 characters long: the `~` message start symbol, 6 7-character durations, two characters for shape, and 4 `+` or `-` flags.